AlCastilloBa/roadcoin/README.md

 The maze can be rotated using the keyboard, a mouse or a joystick.
 This program uses the SDL2 library, and no additional libraries or engines.
 Everithing is implemented using simple vector operations and simple mechanics equations.
 ## Current state
 Work in progress.
 The basic game physics have been implemented.
-It is minimally playable, but a lot of features are still not programmed.
+It is minimally playable, but a lot of features are still to be programmed.